togaen/open_maeve/README.md

 # README #

 This is a collection of ROS packages maintained by [Maeve Automation](https://maeveautomation.com) for experimentation purposes.
-It is released under open source license as a service to the robotics community in the hope that some may find it useful; however, no warranty or guarantee is made to the usefulness or correctness of the code.
+No warranty or guarantee is made to the usefulness or correctness of the code.

 Each package contains its own README with details about its contents.